Sun Yat-sen: Getting support from Malayan Chinese

 The Sun Yat-sen Museum in George Town, Penang, Malaysia, where he planned the Xinhai Revolution.

 Sun's notability and popularity extended beyond the Greater China region, particularly to Nanyang (Southeast Asia), where a large concentration of overseas Chinese resided in Malaya (Malaysia and Singapore).
 In Singapore, he met the local Chinese merchants Teo Eng Hock (張永福), Tan Chor Nam (陳楚楠) and Lim Nee Soon (林義順), which mark the commencement of direct support from the Nanyang Chinese.
 The Singapore chapter of the Tongmenghui was established on 6 April 1906, but some records claim the founding date to be end of 1905.
 The villa used by Sun was known as Wan Qing Yuan.
 Singapore then was the headquarters of the Tongmenghui.

 After founding the Tongmenghui, Sun advocated the establishment of the Chong Shing Yit Pao as the alliance's mouthpiece to promote revolutionary ideas.
 Later, he initiated the establishment of reading clubs across Singapore and Malaysia to disseminate revolutionary ideas by the lower class through public readings of newspaper stories.
 The United Chinese Library, founded on 8 August 1910, was one such reading club, first set up at leased property on the second floor of the Wan He Salt Traders in North Boat Quay.

-The first actual United Chinese Library building was built between 1908 and 1911 below Fort Canning, on 51 Armenian Street, and commenced operations in 1912.
-The library was set up as a part of the 50 reading rooms by the Chinese republicans to serve as an information station and liaison point for the revolutionaries.
-In 1987, the library was moved to its present site at Cantonment Road.
+The establishment of United Chinese Library (同德书报社) was encouraged by Sun since 1907.
+In 1910, the library was rented on the second floor of Wanhe (万和) Salt Godown, in North Boat Quay.
+In November 1911, the library moved to 51 Armenian Street.
+Sun missed the ceremony of new address due to delay of ship transportation service.

+The registration was approved on 8 August 1911.
+The library provided over 50,000 books and many of them were destroyed during Japanese occupation of Singapore.